 Acronyms and capitalized terms used in the Agreement and the Indemnification Addendum have the following meanings:

-Agency Processes: Federal department or agency processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution.

 Agreement: SMART IRB Reliance Agreement.

 Assurance: An assurance of compliance with the Federal Policy that is maintained with a federal department or agency.

 Ceded Review: The transfer of authority to, and reliance on, a Reviewing IRB for IRB review and oversight of Research.